geek-cookbook/geek-cookbook/manuscript/recipes/homeassistant.md

 ### Prepare environment

-Create /var/data/config/homeassistant/grafana.env, and populate with the following - this is to enable grafana to work with oauth2_proxy without requiring an additional level of authentication:
+Create /var/data/config/homeassistant/grafana.env, and populate with the following - this is to enable grafana to work with traefik authentication without requiring an additional level of authentication:
 ```
 GF_AUTH_BASIC_ENABLED=false
-OAUTH2_PROXY_CLIENT_ID=
-OAUTH2_PROXY_CLIENT_SECRET=
-OAUTH2_PROXY_COOKIE_SECRET=
 ```

 ### Setup Docker Swarm